nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	3. For all other values, NVDA will assume the last window found is the Studio window (held in fg variable) and return it.
 4. Back at the focus to Studio script, NVDA will either announce if Studio is minimized or switch to the foreground window returned by the fetch window function (fg.SetFocus).

 In 2017, this has been simplified to use SetForegroundWindow Windows API function with the handle to the Studio window being the only required parameter.
 Not only this simplified this routine significantly, it also improved performance of this command.

-One side effect is that it is no longer possible to detect Studio being minimized, but one can get a clue of this if NVDA says "unavailable" when trying to switch to Studio.
+One side effect was difficulty in determining if Studio window is minimized, hence the clue was seeing if NVDA says "unavailable".
+In 2020, focus to Studio routine was refined to look for visibility of Studio window, and if not visible, present an error message.
 One can then go to system tray and restore Studio window.

 ## Encoder support

 We have now arrived at the penultimate chapter in this Add-on Internals article for StationPlaylist add-on: encoder support.
-We'll talk about how encoder support is implemented, how NVDA can detect stream labels and a behind the scenes overview of what happens when you connect to a streaming server.
+We'll talk about how encoder support is implemented, how NVDA can detect encoder labels and a behind the scenes overview of what happens when you connect to a streaming server.

 ### Encoder support: From suggestion to implementation